Appliance Service Technician students disassembling units and working on parts at Herzing College Toronto

 Some newcomers start out in an appliance company warehouse, fixing and refurbishing old units.
 Once they prove their skills, they can hit the road and start doing service calls independently.

-Q 2: How long is appliance repair training?
+Q 2: How long is appliance service technician training?

 Appliance repair is one of the shortest trade programs out there.
 There are courses as short as 24 weeks.

-Q 4: What skills do you learn in appliance repair training?
+Q 3: What skills do you learn in an appliance service technician course?

-Appliance technician training focuses on 6 main areas:
+Appliance technician training focuses on six main areas: